Connecting Data Sources.

 ODBCNoYes

-If your database is not listed here, you can use integration services such as FiveTran , Hevo , or similar, which allow you to create pipelines from any source to DataKubes.
+If your database is not listed here, you can use integration services like FiveTran, Hevo, or similar, which allow you to create pipelines from any source to DataKubes.

 📘